Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 It makes the volume readable and writable for users and applications.

 Volumes from external removable medias are usually mounted as a sub-folder of the `/media` folder.
-In a Ubuntu virtual machine, that is where shared folders and VirtualBox add-on volumes are mounted.
+In an Ubuntu virtual machine, that is where shared folders and VirtualBox add-on volumes are mounted.

 Volumes from internal permanent disks are usually mounted as a sub-folder of the `/mnt` folder.